When to use a multiple option section?

 Important: Only the issuer can select between the options.
 The signer will never see the other options – only the one chosen in the final contract.

-How to use Multiple Options
+How to use multiple options

 Add as many options as you need (e.g. Option A, Option B, Option C).